 Vitamin E consists of two groups of fat-soluble compounds, the tocopherols and tocotrienols.
 Until recently, eight fat-soluble substances were known to have vitamin E activity: four tocopherols (alpha, beta, gamma, delta) and four tocotrienols (alpha, beta, gamma, delta).
 In 2009, a ninth substance, delta-tocomonoenol, with vitamin E activity was identified in kiwifruit skin.
 Alpha-tocopherol is the main source of vitamin E in the European diet, while gamma-tocopherol is the most common form in the American diet.
 Food sources of vitamin E include oily fish, wheatgerm and olive oils, avocado, butter, wholegrain cereals, nuts, seeds fortified margarine and dairy products, liver and eggs.

 Vitamin K occurs in three different forms, as phylloquinone (K1), menaquinones (vitamin K2) and menadione (vitamin K3).
-Ninety percent of your dietary intake is in the form of vitamin K1, and just 10% in the form of K2.
+Ninety percent of your dietary intake is in the form of vitamin K1, and just 10% in the form of vitamin K2.
 Probiotic bacteria in the gut also produce some vitamin K2 which you can absorb and use.
 Good dietary sources include cauliflower, broccoli, and dark green leafy vegetables such as spinach and some lettuces which provide more than 100 mcg vitamin K1 per 100g.
-Useful amounts are also found in yoghurt (produced by the bacteria present), egg yolk, alfalfa, safflower, rapeseed, soya and olive oils, fish liver oils, liver, tomatoes, meat, potatoes and pulses.
+Useful amounts of vitamin K are also found in yoghurt (produced by the bacteria present), egg yolk, alfalfa, safflower, rapeseed, soy and olive oils, fish liver oils, liver, tomatoes, meat, potatoes and pulses.